siobhandougall/Halver/README.md

 Requirements
 ------------

-OS X 10.8 (Mountain Lion).
+Halver requires OS X 10.8 (Mountain Lion).

 A Retina display isn't actually required, although you'll end up with tiny screenshots if you use it on a non-HiDPI display.
 Which might be what you're going for; if so, knock yourself out.

+Coded and compiled in Xcode 4.5 DP3.
+I dunno, it might work in 4.4, but that's left as an exercise for the reader.

 Add Halver to your login items, to make sure it sticks around on the next launch.

 License
 -------

-Feel free to use Halver and/or its source code in any way you like.
+Feel free to use Halver and/or its source code in any way you like, at your own risk.
 Just don't do anything illegal or evil with it.